'Abla f Arabic

-BLAKE m English
+Blake m English

-From a surname which was derived from Old English blæc "black" or blac
+From a surname that was derived from Old English blæc "black"

 or blac "pale"

 .
 A famous bearer of the surname was the poet and artist William Blake (1757-1827).

-BRAM m English, Dutch
+Bram m English, Dutch

-Short form of ABRAHAM
+Short form of Abraham

 .
 This name was borne by Bram Stoker (1847-1912), the Irish author who wrote Dracula

-BYRON m English
+Byron m English

 in Old English.
-This was the surname of the romantic poet Lord Byron (1788-1824), the writer of 'Don Juan' and many other works.
+This was the surname of the romantic poet Lord Byron (1788-1824), the writer of Don Juan

-BYSSHE m English (Rare)
+Bysshe m English (Rare)